-- You can view the username, account type, role, associated cluster, and create time of accounts. - Account Type: Includes platform and ldap. platform is a general account and ldap is an LDAP account. - Role: Displays the role of an account, including admin and user.
+- You can view the username, account type, role, associated cluster, and create time of accounts. - Account Type: Includes ldap, oauth2.0 and platform. platform is a general account. - Role: Displays the role of an account, including admin and user.
 For more information about roles, see the above content. - Associated Clusters: Displays all the clusters that can be operated by an account.
-If the cluster was created by the account, the associated cluster has the owner tag. - ullet You can search for accounts in the search box, and filter accounts by selecting an associated cluster.
+If the cluster was created by the account, the associated cluster has the owner tag. - You can search for accounts in the search box, and filter accounts by selecting an associated cluster.

-16.7.5 Other operations
+15.7.5 Other operations

-- In the f Action column on the f Authority page, click lacksquare to edit account information. - In the Action column on the Authority page, click 🔟 to delete an account.
+- In the Action column on the Authority page, click lacksquare to edit account information. - In the Action column on the Authority page, click to delete an account.